-An outdated kitchen with limited storage options gets an extraordinary makeover
+An outdated space with limited storage gets an extraordinary kitchen makeover

 When Eric and Nancy purchased their home 17 years ago, the original kitchen was inherited with the house, and, even though already outdated and lacking storage then, they tried to make do with the space over the years.

 "We purchased a couple of shelf solutions, but it was a functional, not attractive, solution," said Nancy.

 Eventually, it became more and more apparent that the lack of storage and dated appliances, including a small 27-inch oven, was simply not accommodating to their lifestyle.